GouveiaGSilva/Site-Ivox/replit.md

 # Overview

 This is a modern marketing agency website built for "Ivox Scale" that showcases digital marketing services through a professional, bilingual web interface.
-The application is optimized for static deployment on Netlify, using React for the frontend with full client-side functionality.
-The site features a complete marketing agency presentation with sections for services, testimonials, contact forms, and company information, all optimized for both light and dark themes with Portuguese and English language support.
+The application uses React with TypeScript for the frontend, featuring a complete marketing agency presentation with sections for services, testimonials, contact forms, and company information.
+The site is optimized for both light and dark themes with Portuguese and English language support, ensuring accessibility and modern user experience.

-## Recent Changes (January 2025)

-- **Netlify Deploy Configuration**: Configured project for static deployment on Netlify
-- **Build Optimization**: Created custom Vite config for Netlify builds (`build.netlify.js`)
-- **Import Structure**: Reorganized component imports with centralized index file
-- **Static Assets**: Added security headers and caching optimization files
-- **SEO Ready**: Maintained all SEO optimizations for production deployment

 # User Preferences